 Some people may have felt like they are not the ‘right’ gender from a very young age.
 These feelings may have developed when they started going through puberty or even earlier on in life.
 Some transgender people may have medical treatment, such as hormone treatment or surgery to bring their physical body or appearance more in line with their gender.

-There are also a number of other Trans organisations and groups which you may want to get in touch with for more support;
+There are also a number of other Trans organisations and groups which you may want to get in touch with for more support.
+See the links below.

 Find your local Pharmacy or Clinic and book a confidential appointment.